 Those data will also contain links and references as shown in the image below.

 So, we want to copy the worksheet to another workbook like the upper image but without reference.

 Copy Worksheet to Another Workbook without Reference in Excel: 2 Easy Ways

 There are two different ways to copy a worksheet to another workbook without reference or formulas in Excel.
 The two methods are completely different based on application and preference.
 Will describe both of them below with easy steps.

 This is a quick and easy method applicable for worksheets with fewer data and connections like our prior example.
 The steps are below.

-- Third, select any cell in the worksheet, and in the Home tab, go to Paste in the Clipboard Select Value & Source Formatting there like shown below.
+- Select any cell in the worksheet, and in the Home tab, go to Paste in the Clipboard menu.
+Select Value & Source Formatting from there.

 Now we will have our copied data without any reference.

 2. Use of Move or Copy and Break Link Commands

 If we have a blank workbook and we need to copy a worksheet containing a large amount of data to another workbook without reference in Excel, this method is applicable.
 The steps are below.